-A decision to move to the proportional system of STV for Labour’s National Executive Committee (NEC) elections will now take place in June.
-But the campaign won’t be slowing down.
+A decision to move to the proportional system of STV for Labour’s National Executive Committee (NEC) elections will now take place on Tuesday June 30th.

-“Labour shouldn’t model its elections on Westminster’s broken system, but on the values we want to see enacted,” said Labour MP Sam Tarry, ahead of the National Executive Committee meeting on Tuesday, which was due to debate the move.
+“Labour shouldn’t model its elections on Westminster’s broken system, but on the values we want to see enacted,” said Labour MP Sam Tarry, ahead of the last National Executive Committee meeting, which was set to debate the move (the decision was delayed).

 Constituency representatives on Labour’s NEC are currently elected using ‘one-slate-takes-all’ bloc voting system – mirroring Westminster’s First Past the Post elections.